-I tend to be “friend-zoned” with all the guys that show interest in me.
+I tend to be eventually friendzoned by any guy who shows interest in me.
 Should I act more mysterious around them or less interested in them?
 Should I show more boobs (because they are pretty nice, but I prefer to wear T-shirts)?
 How do I make them LIKE me and not just like me? —Ashley, 17

 Should I get a Harry Potter tattoo?
 Is it too lame? —also from Ashley, 17

 Don’t do it!
 Imagine your Harry Potter tattoo when you’re 70 years old and your grandchild is wondering why you have a wizard on your arm?
 Almost everyone I know who got a tattoo on impulse (this sounds like one) regrets it.
 On the other hand, I have friends who put a lot of thought and creativity into their beautiful tattoos; these are the people with no regrets.
 I could be wrong, of course—maybe Harry Potter will be your lifetime idol.
 In that case, then, you’ll still want this tattoo in a few years, and at that point you’ll feel more sure about it.
 But for now hold off.
 I loved the movie Labyrinth when I was younger, and I’m glad I don’t have the words “The Babe With the Power” on my back today.